WIKI macro to insert database query result as wiki table

 project, cmdb , kb, and issues portal

 Our idea would be to insert cmdb tables into redmine's mysql and to publish tables from it.

 To insert query's as wiki tables gives a lot of flexibility.

-#2 Updated by Felix Sendino over 10 years ago
+Updated by Felix Sendino almost 12 years ago

 I understand, it is solved in confluences as you define the query on a datasource, so the administrator can control which tables are visible to the querys.

 I think it could be solved in a similar way, maybe accesing to a parallel database ad-hoc for the macro.